 Income tax payable pertains to the income tax liability for the year.
 Retirement benefits liability increased by 56% due actuarial valuation adjustment for 2019.
 Liability for mine rehabilitation cost decreased by 12% due to change of estimate of asset retirement obligation.
-No increase in Authorized Capital hence Capital Stock, Additional Paid-in Capital and Subscription Receivable (10%, 57% and 14% respectively of the Total Equity) remained the same in 2019.
-Movement in Refained Earnings pertain to the net loss for the year amounting to Php565 million.
+Remeasurement gain on retirement benefits liability increased by 54% due to actuarial gain and losses on retirement benefits liability.
+No increase in Authorized Capital hence Capital Stock, Additional Paid-In Capital and Subscription Receivable (10%, 57% and 14% respectively of the Total Equity) remained the same in 2019.
+Movement in Retained Earnings pertain to the net loss for the year amounting to Php565 million.
+Cummulative translation adjustments relate to the impact of changes in foreign exchange rates.

-Key Performance Indicators:

-atta - Current As cote / Current Lishillfa 96

-Net profit margin -3,50% -12.93% -17.78%
+The following table shows the key performance indicators of Atlas Group:

+Particulars 2019 2018 2017

+Current ratio 0.35:1 0.45:1 0.44:1

+Debt to equity 1.27:1 1.16:1 1.09:1

+Return on equity -1.72% -5.19% -5.62%

 Return on assets -0.73% -2.23% -2.65%

-Return on equity -1.72% -5.19% -5.62%

-Debt to equity 1.27:1 1.16:1 1.09:1

-Current ratio 0.35:1 0.45:1 0.44:1

-Particulars 2019 2018 2017
+Net profit margin -3.50% -12.93% -17.78%

 Current Ratio = Current Assets / Current Liabilities

-Debt-to-Equity = Total Liabilities / Total Shareholders' Equity Attributable to
+Debt-to-Equity = s / Total Shareholders' E of Parent Company Equity Attributable to

-Equity Holders of Parent Company

-Return on Equity Net Income Attributable to Equity Holders of Parent Company / Average Total Shareholders' Equity Attributable to
+Return on Equity = Net Income At tributable to Equity Hold any / Holders of Parent Company

-Equity Holders of Parent Company

-Return on Assets = Net Income Attributable to Equity Holders of Parent

-Company / Average Total Assets
+Return on Assets = Net Income At tributable to Equity Hold ders of Parent Comp any / Average Total Assets

-Return on Sales = Net Income Attributable to Equity Holders of Parent Total

-Company / Total Consolidated Net Revenues
+Return on Sales = Net Income Attributable to Equity Holders of Parent Total Company / Total Consolidated Net Revenues

-Liquidity and Capital Resources